Worldwide Offices

 If you want to get a Portugal Golden Visa, you should invest at least €250,000.
 The investment options include a financial contribution to a cultural heritage or a scientific project, an investment in a local business, or a purchase of fund shares.

-A Highly Qualified Activity (HQA) visa can be obtained by highly skilled individuals who have an employment contract in Portugal or a written guarantee of such.
-The salary required for this visa is €1,900 a month.
+A Global Talent Visa can be obtained by highly skilled individuals who have a partnership contract with a Portuguese university or a research institution.
+The government fee for this visa is €170,000.

-Portugal D7 visa is a more affordable way towards residency in Portugal.
-An applicant confirms the availability of funds for living in Portugal and rents or buys housing.
+Portugal D7 Visa is a more affordable way towards residency in Portugal.
+An applicant confirms the availability of funds for living in Portugal, a passive income of €920 a months, and rents or buys housing.
 Annual costs for maintaining the status are usually about €20,000 or more.

 Portugal Digital Nomad Visa is intended for remote workers and freelancers.
-To obtain this visa, one must present a monthly income of at least €3,280 and €9,840 in the savings account.
+To obtain this visa, one must present a monthly income of at least €3,680 and €11,040 in the savings account.

 Does Portugal offer citizenship by investment?